bigeasy/prolific/prolific.stdio/README.md

-Prolific STDIO Sender
+## Prolific STDIO

-A standard I/O sender implementation for the Prolific logging framework.
+A standard I/O logger for the Prolific logging framework.